-All residence halls are equipped with portable fire extinguishers and Resident Advisors attend and complete fire extinguishing training and fire evacuation simulation each academic year.
-Students in the residence halls are provided with the housing requirements set forth in the Residence Life Handbook and are instructed on evacuation procedures.
+All residence halls are equipped with portable fire extinguishers and Resident Advisors attend training and participate in fire evacuation simulations each academic year.
+Students in the residence halls are provided with the housing requirements set forth in the University Student Housing Community Standards and are instructed on evacuation procedures.